The Memorial Service for Didi April 30, 1978

 It is difficult to know where to begin because one has so very many memories of Didi.
 My own very first earliest

-summer with Didi.
+the summer with Didi.
 That summer remains in my memory a very wonderful summer.
-One of the highlights of my life at that
+One of the highlights of my

-point, I was five years old, was when Didi would every day read a chapter from Dr. Doolittle, She had a wonderful way
+life at that point, I was five years old, was when Didi would every day read a chapter from Dr. Doolittle, She had a

-There were of course many other memories… the days off.
+There were of course many other memories of the days off.
 We have a very wonderful mother but I think every

-Thursday morning we were rather pleased to see her go because that would be a spe-cial day.
-The whole day with Didi.
+Thursday morning we were rather pleased to see her go because that would be a special day.
+The whole day with

+Didi.
 She would plan some special circumstances, cooking or some other thing.
-That was always a very important day for us...
+That was always a very important day

 We went on these many trips Didi was always there to welcome us home, And when we one by one finally left home,